The view of this dark day for the Museum of Science and Industry,

 Please do not apologize.
 I wrote you in the first place because I know firsthand that the transition to retirement is difficult to come to terms with.
 I just hadn’t realized you had circumstances that would put you further along.
 I imagine it’s a lot harder to feel slighted by preservation when you’ve literally looked the smelter in the face first.

 I suspect it is still quite easy to feel undeserving of it though.
-My docents say it’s called survivor’s guilt.
+My guides say it’s called survivor’s guilt.
 You know that there’s nothing you could have done to save Mate so I don’t need to tell you, but I know I still get the feeling that other engines deserve to be here more than me sometimes.

 I once knew an engine called The City of Salina.
 When we were new, he was called M-10000, but Union Pacific gave him a proper name like all their other streamliners once they had them.
 He was the first of their fleet, the way I was for ours.
 He was very modern looking, all rounded around the edges with a bright yellow and brown livery.
 We were both built the same year, but he came out first.
 He broke the land speed record at a hundred and ten miles an hour, which I then beat by two a few months later.